futureofcoding/futureofcoding.org/journal.md

 This jornal is stream-of-consciousness style so apologies in advance if it's difficult to read.
 You should know that I don't have spellcheck and I'm a terrible speller.
 Most importantly, you should know that I add new entries at the top of the page, so you'll have to scroll to the bottom if you want to start from the beginning.

+### September 28, 2017 8:38am

+I have a hack day at The Coding Space today.
+Anyone who wants to improve their coding skills comes and works on projects, and I help them if they get stuck.
+In between when people need help, I'll work on WoofJS issues.
+I have 6 hours reserved for research tomorrow.

 ### September 27, 2017 12:26pm

 Today was a productive morning!
 I finally finished my CycleJS flappy bird!
 Here [the newer version](https://www.webpackbin.com/bins/-Kv2cnlUINlDvUjJ5RzP) (I forked [the previous version](https://www.webpackbin.com/bins/-KueLaY-sIBrTzaW18U4)).
 I also went ahead and [created a gist for this code as well](https://gist.github.com/stevekrouse/fe7a9aaa881df66793b48786158a3756) in case (god forbid) my new favorite service webpackbin goes out of exsistance one day -- that's definitely one thing I am learning to avoid from reading decade-old blogs of others'.